Research and Knowledge Exchange Webinars

 Academics, clinicians and/or advocates will talk about recent research and events.

-At the start of each event, everyone will be reminded of the need for safety, to use language thoughtfully, and thanked for showing up in trust.
+At the start of each webinar, everyone will be reminded of the need for safety, to use language thoughtfully, and thanked for showing up in trust.
 The event’s host will remind those attending what we expect from them to support this ethos and to respect the speakers and other attendees:

 -